 The model is detailed in a new paper by Suzanne Lenhart, Chancellor’s Professor, and James R. Cox Professor of Mathematics, published in Mathematics.

 “Invasives pose a serious threat to native habitats and species, especially in aquatic environments,” said Lenhart.
 “Using optimal control techniques in a model with realistic hydrology features, we illustrated how to adjust the flow rate in a river to keep an invasive species from moving upstream.”

-River flow affects species survival success in habitats.
-Lower flow rates increase the chance of a species persisting, and higher flow rates inhibit success by limiting the species’s range and chance of survival.
+River flow affects species’ survival success in habitats.
+Lower flow rates increase the chance of a species persisting, and higher flow rates inhibit success by limiting the species’ range and the chance of survival.
 This study investigates how water discharge rates, controlled by water release mechanisms like dams, can force the invasive populations downstream while minimizing the cost of management.

 “With our model, we show how far the invasive population moves upstream with no control, constant control, and optimal control of water discharge,” said Lenhart.
 “As expected, the populations with no control are able to move further upstream, and we can manipulate the control levels to find the desired flow rate.”

-“In the future, we hope to apply these results with new data to a particular invasive species like Asian carp,” said Lenhart.
+“In the future, we hope to apply these results with new data to a particularly invasive species like Asian carp,” said Lenhart.